jesszhang10/STAF/README.md

         5. Home: bring you home to splash page
     - Ability to export charts
     - A custom menu bar that fits the darker theme

+Small errors that should be handled soon:
+    - Closing a file (X) should leave content pages blank instead of undefined (renderer.js 105)
+    - Chart.html & chart-renderer.js are not rendering chart display (they were during the 8/20 commit)